AreelKhan/pv-pipeline/README.md

 # Comments
 ### Was Airflow a good choice?
 Not really.
-Since this pipeline does not run on a schedule and does not have complex dependencies between tasks, a simple cron job or even manual execution would suffice.
+Since this pipeline does not run on a schedule and does not have complex dependencies between tasks, manual execution would suffice.
 However, I now have infrastructure to easily add more tasks with dependencies.
 I can also easily monitor task statuses through the Airflow Web UI.
+It was also fun using Airflow.

 ### Was Spark a good choice?
 I do not know.
 This was my first time using Spark and I am still understanding its use case.
 The power of Spark is in parallel processing across multiple nodes.
 Without access to a multi-node machine or the bugdet to run multiple machines in the cloud I am not truly leveraging Spark.
 Running Dask on my PC would have been simpler and cheaper.
 But I am using PySpark as a learning exercise.